vivekSingh1406/AWS-Service/README.md

 - Edit Inbound Rules and allow Custom TCP on port 8080 (or whichever your app uses) from Anywhere (0.0.0.0/0).
 - Obtain the public IP address of your EC2 instance and use it to access your application in a web browser

+# Spring Boot AWS S3 File Upload Project

+This project demonstrates how to upload files directly to Amazon S3 using a Spring Boot application.
+The application allows users to upload files through a web interface, and those files are then stored in an S3 bucket.

+## Features
+- Upload files directly to AWS S3 from a web interface.
+- Spring Boot integration with AWS SDK.
+- No need to store files locally; files are streamed directly to S3.

+## Prerequisites
+- Java 17 (or higher)
+- AWS S3 Account with appropriate permissions

+## Project Setup
 ### 1. Set Up AWS S3
 1. **Create an S3 Bucket**:
     - Log in to your [AWS Management Console](https://aws.amazon.com/console/).